Hindustan Ambassador: Mark I (1957 to 1963)

-Mark II (1962 to 1975)
+Mark II (Nov 1963 to June 1975)

-In January 1962, the Ambassador underwent a frontal facelift with a closely chequered grille more reminiscent of the Morris Mini.
+In November 1963, the Ambassador underwent a frontal facelift with a closely chequered grille more reminiscent of the Morris Mini.
 The interior had a redesigned dashboard and instrument cluster.
-The early models have sun mica sheet but it was replaced by wood grain coated plywood and aluminium bezel in later models (1968 onwards).
-This model was named as Ambassador Mark II, and the early version quickly got dubbed as Mark I in the market, while it was never officially christened such in its production days.
+The early models had a sun mica sheet but it was replaced by a wood grain coated plywood and an aluminium bezel in later models (1968 onwards).
+This model was named as the Ambassador Mark II, and the early version quickly got dubbed as Mark I in the market, while it was never officially christened as such in its production days.

-The mid-sixties model again had minor changes to the tail lamp with integrated lens for indicator and brake lamp and the tall ornamented bumper stopper from the Mark I was redesigned with a smaller chrome metal stopper keep with the times.
-This model was sold until mid-1975 and eventually was replaced by the Mark III model.
-Being one of the ubiquitous early models of Ambassador numerous older versions can be found in restoration, garages and in numerous Indian movies of that era.
-In its final years in 1975 it had no competition other than the Premier Padmini and its smaller rival the Standard Gazel.
+The mid-sixties model again had minor changes to the tail lamp with integrated lens for indicator and brake lamp and the tall ornamented bumper stopper from the Mark I was redesigned with a smaller chrome metal stopper to keep up with the time.
+This model was sold until mid-1975 and was eventually replaced by the Mark III model.
+Being one of the ubiquitous early models of Ambassador, numerous older versions can be found in restoration, garages and in numerous Indian movies of that era.
+In its final year in 1975, it had no competition other than the Premier Padmini and its smaller rival the Standard Gazel.

 A short-lived estate or wagon version was launched in the early 1970s, the Ambassador Estate.

 Mark III (1975 to 1979)

-In 1975, the Mark 3 version was launched with another frontal facelift.
+In 1975, the Mark III version was launched with another frontal facelift.
 The front grille had horizontal louvres giving it a modern feel and a round profile indicator lamp now isolated from the grille.
 At the rear a more modern looking number plate bezel replaced the early design which was commonly used by many other British cars as well.
 The interior now had a new dashboard with 3 standard instruments mounted on a black recessed mesh again moving away from the early coated wooden base with aluminium strip design.
 By 1978, the Mark 3 was available in its Standard and Deluxe versions.
 The Deluxe version had a newer dashboard with four meters plus the speedometer.
 Just before the launch of the Mark 4, the Mark 3s had their front windscreen wiper configuration changed, with a common direction sweep for both wipers.
-This configuration was prevalent in the new Ambassadors till the end.
+This configuration was prevalent in the new Ambassadors until the end of production.
 This has a short span of less than 3 years in production before being replaced with a Mark - IV model in 1977.

 In 1977 and 1978, the Ambassador Mark 3 was available with a 1760 cc version of the Morris 1.5-litre inline-four, specifically to have enough power to propel a full air conditioning system.
 This option continued to be available as a Mark IV, but very few were sold and it was discontinued in 1979.